ymigval/laravel-model-datatable-ssp/README.md

 ], ['last_name']);
 ```

-By default, fields added to the context can be searched and sorted.
+By default, fields added to the context cannot be searched and sorted.
 You can configure this behavior by adding options to the field:

 ```php
 use App\Models\Customer;